nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 ## Connecting Header

-Synchronizing headers first helps to validate PoW with the least cost.
+Headers first synchronization helps to validate PoW with the least cost.
 Since it costs the same work to construct PoW whether the included transactions are valid or not, attackers may use other more efficient ways.
 It means it's highly possible to regard the whole block as valid when the PoW is valid.
-This is why headers synchronization first would avoid resource-wasting on invalid blocks.
+This is why headers first synchronization would avoid resource-wasting on invalid blocks.

 Because of the low cost, Headers synchronization can be processed in parallel with all peers and construct a highly reliable global graph.
 In this way, block downloading can be scheduled in the most efficient way to avoid wasting resource on lower PoW branch.